-I have compiled a list for you of 8 habits that are bad for your money and your health.
-A few of them I am guilty of myself, and a few of them I’ve seen other people do to themselves.
+I have compiled a list of 11 habits that are bad for your money and your health.
+I am guilty of a few of them, and a few of them I’ve seen other people do to themselves.
 Causing stress, unhappiness, shortages of money, and more.

 Smoking is the single most preventable cause of death and disease, according to the World Health Organisation.
 In Europe, over 16% of all deaths are coming from tobacco use.
 While in the US, smoking is costing more than $300 billion every year!

 Smoking can have harmful side effects, which I think we all know.
 From lung cancer to heart disease and everything in between.

 I have to admit I’ve also smoked myself.
 It started when I was going out in college.
 I was having loads of alcohol, and I was having an occasional cigarette.
 Then after a few months, I started buying cigarettes myself when I was going out, so I had my own pack.
 This is a huge red flag.
 If you’re there now, know it’s not too early to stop!